 Head-to-Head: Carbon Footprints of Passengers on Cars vs Trains vs Planes

 Let us put all that theory into practice.
 It is always more fun that way.
 Let us see how much CO2 a passenger generates while using cars or trains or planes, and hence what their carbon footprint really are.
-Emission is always calculated per-passenger for any mode, not that a passenger not traveling would cause any decrease in rates.
+Emission is always calculated per-passenger for any mode because emissions figures will vary according to equipment (aircraft/train type), distance and so on.
+For example a 747 emits 30 kg of CO2/km while a AVRO AJ45 emits only 7 kg.

-- An average aircraft emits 25 kilograms of CO2 per air-kilometer (Maths says so).
-OR an average aircraft passenger generates (assuming 200 people per plane): 125 grams of CO2/km
+- An average aircraft emits 15 kilograms of CO2 per air-kilometer (Maths says so).
+Or, an average aircraft passenger generates (assuming 200 people per plane): 75 grams of CO2/km.

 You can see for yourself how the train scores.
 You can do your own calculations here (only European cities supported).
 Here is another calculator for air travel carbon emissions for international travel (a Bombay-London passenger produces half a ton of CO2).
 Travel by air is the most high-profile carbon emission “sin” a person can commit, while of course, car emissions are suicide.
 On the London-Paris route, you can cut your carbon emissions by 90% by taking the train, with no much substantial time loss!
 Oh sorry, you will have to forego that “prestige” factor (yaar, I came by flight, you know).
 And trains also do not heat up the ground unlike highways do with all the asphalt and concrete.
 High speed trains are fast, look awesome are in-line with the “development” mantra Indians are so vigorously enamored with nowadays and are good for the environment too!
 What more do you want?
 There has to be reduction in burning all the fossil fuel if we want our children to grow up with lungs not filled with soot.